epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-17-docker-opensuse-zypper.markdown

 ### Group

 I cannot find any reference about group in Zypper.
-Althought there is group concept in YaST.
+Although there is group concept in YaST.

 #### Metapackage